-If the token login requires a password which the user have to enter at the webpage then you should specify a sheet where the user can do it.
+The mode describes how the token should be used.
+OpenCA knows three modes standby, session and daemon. standby means that you must login to the token for every action, session activates the token for the webpage then you should specify a sheet where the user can do it.
 Usually there are prepared sheets already installed at OPENCADIR/lib/servers/server_name/sheets/token_login.html.
 So you have only to specify the default sheet.